Designing a modern, responsive website for a tech company founded on acceleration.

 How you talk to your users says a lot about who you are, and what kind of service you provide.
 Speaking in confident terms using inclusive and encouraging language is important for user trust, and conversion.

-Nowhere is this more important than the hero section.
-When you've only got one chance to make the best impression, there was room to make this more effective.
-So first let's understand what was missing.
+Nowhere is this more important than the hero section - where you've only got one chance to make the best impression.

-What is Replify?
-You might be thinking it says it right there.
-But unless you know what "WAN Optimization" and "Application Acceleration" means, this explanation may not help much.
-And possibly most importantly, there's no urgency.
-Even if I know "what" Replify is, we're still missing the "why".
+So what is Replify?
+You might be thinking it's a simple answer, but unless you know what "WAN Optimization" and "Application Acceleration" means, a brief summary may not suffice.
+And possibly most importantly, if there's no urgency, even if we know "what" Replify is we're still missing the "why".

-In a few short lines we communicated what Replify does, how it benefits users, and emphasised the ease of deployment
+With our updated hero section we communicated what Replify does, how it benefits users, and emphasised the ease of deployment.

 Good UX connects business goals with user needs.